YaelBusser/HACKAPI/README.md

 To access the Swagger UI, visit this link: http://localhost:4000/api-docs . </br>
-Alternatively, you can download the `swagger/swagger.json` or url (http://localhost:4000/swagger.json) file and import it at this link: https://swagger.io/tools/swagger-ui/, You need to put your token JWT by clicking on **"Authorize"** on the top corner on swagger.io, you can get your token JWT with request **/user/login**, it returns the token JWT.
+Alternatively, you can download the `swagger/swagger.json` or url (http://localhost:4000/swagger.json) file and import it at this link: https://swagger.io/tools/swagger-ui/, You need to put your token JWT by clicking on **"Authorize"** on the top corner on swagger.io (needed for request that you must be connected and to see if you have permission to use it)g, you can get your token
+JWT with request **/user/login**, it returns the token JWT.

 ### Features